These Banana Oatmeal Muffins are easy to make and full of flavor and texture. They are perfect for breakfast or snacking.

 - Divide into 12 sprayed or lined muffin tins.

-You might also enjoy these muffins baked into a loaf in this oatmeal banana bread.
+You might also enjoy these muffins baked into a loaf of oatmeal banana bread.

 Tips for making Banana Oatmeal Muffins